thecodingmachine/react-native-boilerplate/documentation/docs/10-FAQ.md

 ### Can I disable the strict project structure rules?

 Yes!
 The project structure enforcement rules are optional.
-You can disable them by commenting out the configuration in `eslint.config.js`:
+You can disable them by commenting out the configuration in `eslint.config.mjs`:

 ```js
 // Comment out this section to disable project structure enforcement